MRHS-Robotics/documentation/howtos/howto_contribute.md

 2. Commit the staged updates to the local git repository (your clone)
 3. Push the updates committed in your local git repository to the GitHub repository

 That all probably sounds confusing.
-There are reasons for this complexity, but they really aren't important to what we're trying to do here, so here's a somewhat cryptic command you can use to do all three steps at once.
-If you still have your command-lin
+There are reasons for this complexity, but they really aren't important to what we're trying to do here, so we will provide a somewhat cryptic command that you can use to do all three steps at once, and not worry about the details today.
+We assume here that you've closed the terminal window you used to clone the repository originally, if not then go ahead and skip steps 1 and 2 below.

 1. Open a terminal window and/or bash shell: